Key Specs of Maruti Swift

-Maruti Suzuki Swift Prices & Variants: The Maruti Suzuki Swift hatchback has a starting price of Rs 5.14 lakh and the most expensive variant is priced at Rs 8.89 lakh (ex-showroom Delhi).
-It is available in four variants - L, V, Z and Z+.
+Maruti Suzuki Swift Prices & Variants: The Swift is priced between Rs 5.14 lakh and Rs 8.84 lakh (ex-showroom Delhi).
+Maruti Suzuki offers the Swift in four variants: L, V, Z and Z+.

-Maruti Suzuki Swift Engine: The Swift is offered with a choice of two engines - a 1.3-litre diesel engine that puts out 75PS and 190Nm, and a 1.2-litre petrol motor that generates 83PS and 113Nm.
-Both engines are available with either a 5-speed manual transmission or a 5-speed AMT.
+Maruti Suzuki Swift Engine: It is powered by either a 1.3-litre diesel unit that churns out 75PS of power and 190Nm of torque or a 1.2-litre petrol engine that produces 83PS and 113Nm.
+Both the powertrains come with the option of either a 5-speed manual or a 5-speed AMT gearbox.

 The petrol variant of the Swift claims an ARAI-certified mileage of 22kmpl, while the diesel variant has a claimed fuel efficiency of 28.4kmpl.
-We’ve driven both versions of the Swift with both the manual and AMT options.
-Read our first drive review to know more about how they perform.
+We’ve driven both versions of the Swift with the manual and AMT options.
+Read our first drive review to find out how they perform.

 Maruti Swift price list (Variants)